Citon/snb/README.md

 Stupid simple, huh?

-There is one "feature" - If your template variable ends in "password" the input will be fed through UNIX crypt using SHA512.
-(Type 6).
-You can use this feature on Linux, BSD, JUNOS, and anything else that can take a salted crypt output.
+There is one "feature" - A password hasher.
+If your template variable ends in "pass_ALGORITHM" the input will be fed through UNIX crypt using the given hash algorithm.
+Supported types are:

+* sha512 - SHA512 for fresh BSD and Linux
+* md5 - MD5 for JUNOS type 1

 Example (from a JUNOS setup):

-	set system root-authentication encrypted-password "{{ root_password }}"
+	set system root-authentication encrypted-password "{{ root_pass_md5 }}"

 When fed through, after entering your root_password value, might produce:

-	set system root-authentication encrypted-password "$6$THum5Wu3c7GguJbo$efPQeMaizqNcr8V2sp0lj/q5Vy3aZMXtptHmy/neFvEIZICE/SWEYzVH3wVBMZJ0iIT0k1cgzbVNZq7DqVJ2a0"
+	set system root-authentication encrypted-password "$1$v3bf1pyb$tFtHxtlz4VVG9G2CcJ74C0"

 DISCLAIMER